Bodycam video shows Ohio police fatally shooting pregnant black woman

 The Blendon Township police department have asked the Ohio Attorney General's Bureau of Criminal Investigation to look into the shooting.

-Ms Young was the mother of two boys, ages six and three.
+Ms Young was the mother of two boys, aged six and three.
 Her family say she was due to give birth in November.

-The grocery store where the shooting occurred was temporary closed on Friday, according to The Columbus Dispatch newspaper.
+The grocery store where the shooting occurred was temporarily closed on Friday, according to The Columbus Dispatch newspaper.